ciphersquid666/dns-ddos-toolkit/README.md

 - Ensured proper Markdown formatting for GitHub, including a clickable link for the repository and the LICENSE file.
 - The file is ready to be copied and pasted into the `README.md` of the repository.

-Let me know if you need further adjustments or additional details!